-In 2021, one of the Issuer's areas of attention is the simplification of its legal and IT structure.
-The aim is to simplify and create efficiencies, and that's why the Issuer executed in December 2020 its merger with Santander Consumer EFC S.A. in Spain.
-In addition, the Issuer has established a branch in Belgium which absorbed its Belgian banking subsidiary Santander Consumer Bank S.A. on March 2021, hence the former business of Santander Consumer Bank S.A. is now being carried out by such branch.
+In 2022, one of the Issuer's areas of attention continued to be the simplification of its legal and IT structure.
+The aim is to simplify and create efficiencies, and that's why the Issuer executed first in

+December 2020 its merger with Santander Consumer EFC S.A. in Spain.
+In addition, the Issuer has executed the following corporate transactions between 2021 and 2022: